Saturday, May 2, 2020 8pm

 Gustav Mahler — Symphony No. 2, “Resurrection”

-Praised by the Philadelphia Inquirer for her “crystalline sound, perfectly true intonation, glowing warmth, and total presence” and named “remarkable, artistically mature … a singer to watch” by Opera News, soprano Sarah Shafer actively appears on the leading operatic and concert stages of the world.
+Soprano Sarah Shafer has been praised by the Philadelphia Inquirer for her “crystalline sound, perfectly true intonation, glowing warmth, and total presence” and named “remarkable, artistically mature … a singer to watch” by Opera News.
 MORE

 Phone: 509-624-1200 Box Office: Martin Woldson Theater at The Fox, 1001 West Sprague Avenue

 Open Monday through Friday from 10am to 5pm